-- R115.1 A registered auditor shall comply with the principle of professional behaviour, which requires a registered auditor to comply with relevant laws and regulations and avoid any conduct that the registered auditor knows or should know might discredit the profession.
-A registered auditor shall not knowingly engage in any business, occupation or activity that impairs or might impair the integrity, objectivity or good reputation of the profession, and as a result would be incompatible with the fundamental principles. - 115.1 A1 Conduct that might discredit the profession includes conduct that a reasonable and informed third party would be likely to conclude adversely affects the good reputation of the profession. - R115.2 When undertaking marketing or promotional activities, a registered auditor shall not bring the profession into disrepute.
-A registered auditor shall be honest and truthful and shall not make: - (a) Exaggerated claims for the services offered by, or the qualifications or experience of, the registered auditor; or - (b) Disparaging references or unsubstantiated comparisons to the work of others. - 115.2 A1 If a registered auditor is in doubt about whether a form of advertising or marketing is appropriate, the registered auditor is encouraged to consult with the relevant professional body and the Regulatory Board.
+- R115.1 A registered auditor shall comply with the principle of professional behaviour, which requires a registered auditor to: - (a) Comply with relevant laws and regulations; - (b) Behave in manner consistent with the professions responsibility to act in the public interest in all professional activities and business relationships; - (c) Avoid any conduct that the registered auditor knows or should know might discredit the profession.

+A registered auditor shall not knowingly engage in any business, occupation or activity that impairs or might impair the integrity, objectivity or good reputation of the profession, and as a result would be incompatible with the fundamental principles.

+- 115.1 A1 Conduct that might discredit the profession includes conduct that a reasonable and informed third party would be likely to conclude adversely affects the good reputation of the profession. - R115.2 When undertaking marketing or promotional activities, a registered auditor shall not bring the profession into disrepute.
+A registered auditor shall be honest and truthful and shall not make: - (a) Exaggerated claims for the services offered by, or the qualifications or experience of, the registered auditor; or - (b) Disparaging references or unsubstantiated comparisons to the work of others. - If a registered auditor is in doubt about whether a form of advertising or marketing is appropriate, the registered auditor is encouraged to consult with the relevant professional body and the Regulatory Board.